 Marketplaces like SuperRare, Nifty Gateway, and Foundation only support curated collections of NFT art.

 Newer platforms like Sound.xyz only let you buy limited editions of music-based NFTs.
 There, drops sell out in seconds, and secondary trading occurs on OpenSea.

 Rarible and Zora operate as decentralized autonomous organizations, meaning that users vote on upgrades to the protocol used governance tokens.

 All of the above support Ethereum, but some NFT marketplaces are home to specific blockchains:

 PancakeSwap, for instance, is the focal point of Binance Smart Chain-based NFT trading.

 The Hic Et Nunc protocol (whose front-end has been shut down by its developers) is specific to Tezos.

-Several cryptocurrency exchanges, like Coinbase, FTX, and Binance, have launched their own NFT marketplaces.
+Several cryptocurrency exchanges have launched their own NFT marketplaces.